Introduction

 Theory of hysteresis of control valve:

 A Control valve regulates the flow rate in a fluid delivery system.
-The control valve is a valve with a pneumatic, hydraulic, electric or other extremely powered actuators that automatically, fully or partially opens or closes the valve to a position dictated by signals transmitted from controlling instruments.
+The control valve is a valve with pneumatic, hydraulic, electric, or other extremely powered actuators that automatically, fully, or partially opens or closes the valve to a position dictated by signals transmitted from controlling instruments.
 Most commonly, pneumatic actuators are used for control valves.
-A pneumatic control valve is an air-operated valve which controls the flow through an orifice by positioning appropriately a plug.
-The plug is attached at the end of a stem which is supported on a flexible fabric reinforced elastomer diaphragm at the other end.
+A pneumatic control valve is an air-operated valve that controls the flow through an orifice by positioning appropriately a plug.
+The plug is attached at the end of a stem which is supported by a flexible fabric-reinforced elastomer diaphragm at the other end.
 If air pressure is applied on the upper side of the diaphragm, the stem moves down and consequently, the plug restricts the flow through the orifice.
-It is known as ‘air to close’ or ‘equal %’ valve.
+It is known as an ‘air to close’ or ‘equal %’ valve.
 If air pressure is applied on the bottom side of the diaphragm, the stem moves up and consequently, the plug frees the flow through the orifice.
-It is known as ‘air to open’ or ‘linear’ valve.
+It is known as an ‘air to open’ or ‘linear’ valve.

-The maximum error in stem travel (or valve coefficient) expressed in % for same actuator pressure while opening and closing the valve is indicated as hysteresis.
-The friction in the packing and guiding surfaces of a control valve causes a control valve to exhibit hysteresis.
-Presence of hysteresis is not desirable since it produces cycling and causes wear of the valve plug and seat.
+The maximum error in stem travel (or valve coefficient) expressed in % for the same actuator pressure while opening and closing the valve is indicated as hysteresis.
+The friction in the packing and guiding surfaces of a control valve causes the control valve to exhibit hysteresis.
+The presence of hysteresis is not desirable since it produces cycling and causes wear of the valve plug and seat.

 Procedure for doing an experiment on control valves:

-• Start up the set up for air to close control valve.
+- Start up the setup for air to close the control valve.

-• Rotate the regulator valve of the control valve to maintain the flow rate, 400 Liter per hour.
+- Rotate the regulator valve of the control valve to maintain the flow rate, of 400 Liter per hour.

-• Calculate valve flow coefficient for actuator pressure for every reading.
+- Calculate the valve flow coefficient for actuator pressure for every reading.

-• Calculate hysteresis as the ratio of the maximum difference between flow coefficients at same actuator pressure to that of maximum flow coefficient.
+- Calculate hysteresis as the ratio of the maximum difference between flow coefficients at the same actuator pressure to that of the maximum flow coefficient.

 Note down the observations for equal % valve and linear valves separately in the following format.